wsxjs/wsxjs/docs/rfcs/0006-light-dom-components.md

 ## Summary

-This RFC proposes the addition of Light DOM components to the WSX Framework as a complementary approach to the existing Shadow DOM components.
+This RFC proposes the addition of Light DOM components to the WSXJS as a complementary approach to the existing Shadow DOM components.
 Light DOM components enable seamless integration with third-party libraries that require direct DOM access, such as EditorJS, while maintaining the component-based architecture and developer experience of WSX.

 ## Motivation

-The WSX Framework currently uses Shadow DOM exclusively for component encapsulation.
+The WSXJS currently uses Shadow DOM exclusively for component encapsulation.
 While Shadow DOM provides excellent style isolation and encapsulation, it creates barriers when integrating with third-party libraries that:

 1. Use global DOM queries (`document.querySelector`)
 2. Inject styles into the document head